TrudAX/denistrunin-blog/src/posts/performance-snifmonitor/index.md

 ## Parameters sniffing example

 Let's consider an example from the recent project.
 One of the critical system processes was a Production journal time posting.
-After the general optimization, it worked within acceptable time(around 5 seconds) but then on Friday at 3pm it suddenly slowed down (like 30-50 seconds to post the journal, that affected a lot of users)
+After the general optimization, it worked within acceptable time(around 5 seconds) but then on Friday at 3 pm it suddenly slowed down (like 30-50 seconds to post the journal, which affected a lot of users)

 ![Posting](PostingTimePanic.png)